faykris/marketplace-ms/README.md

 # Marketplace MS

 This microservice was created with Nest JS with the idea to demostrate how a little example of e-commerce works, managing products, users and their roles.
 Also this can be integrated with websites made with Angular, React, Vue and others frontend technologies.
-Also have time expiration when has logged in
+Also have time expiration when has logged in through the next feature.

 ## JSON Web Tokens (JWT)